Partial resampling to approximate covering integer programs: Introduction

-Approximation algorithms for column-sparse CIPs typically yield approximation ratios which are a function of $\Delta_0$ or $\Delta_1$, and possibly other problem parameters as well.
-These algorithms fall into two main classes.
-First, there are greedy algorithms: they start by setting $x = 0$, and then increment $x_i$ where $i$ is chosen in some way which ``looks best'' in a myopic way for the residual problem.
-These were first developed by \cite{chvatal} for set cover, and later analysis (see \cite{feige}) showed that they give essentially optimal approximation ratios for set cover.
-These were extended to CIP in \cite{fisher-wolsey} and \cite{dobson}, showing an approximation ratio of $1 + \ln \Delta_0$.
-These greedy algorithms are often powerful, but they are somewhat rigid.
-In addition, the greedy algorithms do not yield ``oblivious'' approximation ratios --- that is, the greedy algorithm can only operate with knowledge of the objective function.
+Approximation algorithms for column-sparse CIPs typically fall into two main classes.
+First, there are greedy algorithms which start by setting $x = 0$, then increment $x_i$ in some manner which ``looks best'' in a myopic way for the residual problem.
+These were first developed by~\cite{chvatal, johnson, lovasz} for set cover, and later analysis (see~\cite{feige}) showed that they give essentially optimal approximation ratios for set cover.
+These were extended to CIPs in~\cite{fisher-wolsey, dobson} with approximation ratio $1 + \ln \Delta_1$.

-An alternative, and often more flexible, class of approximation algorithms is based on \emph{linear relaxation}.
-There are a number of possible linear relaxations, but the simplest is one which we refer to as the \emph{basic LP.} This LP has the same covering constraints as the original CIP, but replaces the constraint $x_i \in \{0, 1, \dots, d_i \}$ with the weaker constraint $x_i \in [0,d_i]$.
-The set of feasible points to the basic LP is a polytope, and one can find its exact optimal fractional solution $\hat x$.
-As this is a relaxation, we have $C \cdot \hat x \leq \text{OPT}$.
-It thus suffices to turn the solution $\hat x$ into a random integral solution $x$ satisfying $\bE[C \cdot x] \leq \beta (C \cdot \hat x)$.
+An alternative, and often more flexible, class of approximation algorithms is based on \emph{LP relaxation}.
+The simplest relaxation, which we call the \emph{basic LP}, has the same covering constraints as the original CIP, but replaces the constraint $x \in \mathbb Z_{\geq 0}^n$ with the weaker constraint $x \in \mathbb R_{\geq 0}^n$.
+The optimal fractional solution $\hat x$ to this polytope satisfies $C \bullet \hat x \leq \text{OPT}$.
+It thus suffices to turn the solution $\hat x$ into a integral solution $x$ with $C \bullet x \leq \beta (C \bullet \hat x)$.
 We will also see some stronger LP formulations, such as the Knapsack-Cover (KC) inequalities.
+These relaxations can be solved using general-purpose LP solvers, or faster, specialized algorithms tailored for CIP (such as~\cite{quanrud, wang, young2014nearly}).
+Alternatively, in some cases the basic LP has a generic solution, for example by setting $x$ to be a constant vector.